Deep breathing and relaxation are very important skills to cultivate for life in general, but doubly so when preparing for birth.

 Throughout my pregnancy I used this app called Calm Childbirth: A Hypnobirthing Programme.
+You can also purchase these audio tracks on Amazon.
 This was, by far, my favorite app.
 I liked it for several reasons:

 - It was inexpensive.
 The Coaching Session and Peaceful Sleep for Women tracks were free and the others were fairly inexpensive.
 Using this app didn’t require signing up for a course or reading anything.

 - There were tracks for childbirth preparation, daily affirmations, and sleep.
 I used all three!

 - It was accessible – no CDs required.
 It was all right there on my phone.

 - The tracks never made me feel out of control.
 While I would often fall asleep during listening, I never felt uncomfortable or hypnotized.
 Simply relaxed – which was my goal.
 In fact, the affirmation used in all three tracks repeatedly was, “I am calm, centered, and in control.”